liltrendi/Soma/README.md

 # Soma

-Soma is a simple PDF viewer extension for Visual Studio Code, that allows you to quickly open and view .pdf files in your Code windows.
+Soma is a simple PDF viewer extension for Visual Studio Code.
+It allows you to quickly open and view .pdf documents within your editor.

 ## Features

-Open multiple pdfs on the command panel by typing `Somesha`.
+Open multiple pdfs via the command panel by typing `Somesha`.

 ![Soma Demo](https://github.com/liltrendi/Soma/blob/main/assets/demo.gif?raw=true)